 The rules about when banks can take money from business accounts to pay a debt to them can be very different compared to personal accounts.
 If you have a business account, contact Business Debtline on 0800 197 6026 or go to www.businessdebtline.org.

 Most banks have a guarantee that will let you switch accounts within seven days.
 This is called the Current Account Switch Guarantee.
 Banks will also guarantee that payments in and out of your new account are switched over in time so that you do not miss any regular bills and pay.

 What is a basic bank account?

 You may not qualify for a current account if you have missed payments on your bills or debts.
 If this is the case, a bank should offer you their basic bank account instead.

 A main advantage of a basic bank account is that this type of account has no fees attached to it.
 As basic bank accounts do not provide an overdraft facility, you won’t be charged interest on the account and fees are not added for returned direct debits or standing orders.

 Since September 2016 the largest banks have been required to offer fee-free basic bank accounts.
-These include Barclays, Santander, Royal Bank of Scotland (including NatWest), HSBC, Nationwide, Co-operative, Lloyds (including Halifax and Bank of Scotland), TSB, Clydesdale and Yorkshire Bank.
+These include Barclays, Santander, Royal Bank of Scotland (including NatWest), HSBC, Nationwide, Co-operative Bank, Lloyds (including Halifax and Bank of Scotland), TSB and Virgin Money (including Clydesdale and Yorkshire Bank).

 A fee-free bank account with the above banks will usually have fewer features than a current account, but you can still do the majority of things that you would need to.
 This includes the following.